TurBoss/blt/doc/tree.rst

 Blt_TreeNode **Blt_Tree_DeleteNode**\ (Blt_Tree *tree*, Blt_TreeNode *node*)
   Deletes a given node and all it descendants.  *Node* is the node to be deleted.
 The node and its descendant nodes are deleted.
-Each node's data values are deleted also.
+Each node's variables are deleted also.
 The reference count of the Tcl_Obj is decremented.

   Since all tree objects must contain at least a root node, the root node